zelon88/Ransomware_Defender/README.md

 4. To reinstall "Fake Sendmail for Windows" please visit  https://www.glob.com.au/sendmail/
 5. Use absolute UNC paths for network addresses.
 DO NOT run this from a network drive letter.
 The restartAsAdmin() function will not work properly.
 6. If using as a startup/logon script it is advised to NOT use a conditional that checks for the prescence of the script prior to running it.
 Doing so could result in a false negative if ransomware damages Ransomware_Defender before it can be run.
 Errors produced by such a condition would alert users that something was wrong.
+7. You may get a single false positive the first or second time the script is run.
+It is reccomended to either comment out the ojbShell.run line in killWorkstation() for the first couple of runs to give the script a chance to get perimiter files settled.